AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 By introducing a fee credit system, we can bring this broader set of user activities in-scope for our fee markets.
 Perhaps even more importantly, we can add configurable weights to different activities, nudging users towards desirable actions that contribute to the network while at the same time reducing or eliminating transaction fees for important parts of the user experience.

 At a bare minimum, this would drastically lower costs and improve user experience for most users.
-In the best case, it could unlock an entirely new class of user flows and applications that lean on having low/no fees for users.
+In the best case, it could unlock an entirely new class of user flows through applications that lean on having low/no fees for users.

 ## Specification